segmentio/analytics.js/README.md

 ## Philosophy

 We believe every application should have analytics in-grained into it.
-The more data and knowledge you have about how your system is being used, the more prepared you'll be to make product decisions.
+The more data you have about your system and how its being used, the more prepared you'll be to make product and marketing decisions.
 Your users will benefit.

 A common misconception is that having analytics means tying yourself to a third party analytics service.
 This is not true, and only becomes the case when